GimelStudio/Gimel-Studio/README.md

 See the <a href="https://correctsyntax.com/blog/">Correct Syntax blog</a> for news and updates on releases.

-# Releases
+# Download Releases

-Head to the <a href="https://correctsyntax.com/projects/gimel-studio/">Gimel Studio homepage</a> to download the latest release or <a href="https://github.com/Correct-Syntax/Gimel-Studio/releases">click here</a> to see past releases on Github.
+Head to the <a href="https://correctsyntax.com/projects/gimel-studio/">Gimel Studio homepage</a> to download the latest release for Windows and Linux.

-# Documentation

-You can find the latest documentation on <a href="https://gimel-studio.readthedocs.io/en/latest/">Read the docs</a> or build it yourself following the steps in the section *Building the documentation from source* below.

-Documentation for past Gimel Studio releases can be found <a href="https://github.com/Correct-Syntax/Gimel-Studio/releases">here</a>.

 # Feature Requests & Bug Reports